Hidden Quirks of JavaScript `for...in` Loops

 statement instead.
 But the latter has a subtle pitfall that can lead to unexpected behaviour.

-Why are My List Indices Suddenly Strings?
+Why are My List Indices Suddenly Strings post?

 This little piece of JavaScript code is supposed to convert a 0-based list of indices into a 1-based list: